polyfy/polylith/readme.md

 ```
 Here we delegate the incoming call to the implementing `core` namespace,
 which is the recommended way of structuring the code within a `component` by delegating from the `interface`
 namespace to implementing namespaces.
-But something is missing.
+But wait.
+Something is missing.
 A test!

 Let's edit `interface-test`:
 ```clojure